 Step 7: Use a piece of string to cut the dough.
 Place the string under the end of the roll.
 Twist the string and pull the ends of the string together.
 This will cut a roll from the end.
 Continue to cut the dough into rolls.

-Step 8: Place the cut dough rolls in a greased 9x13 pan.
+Step 8: Place the cut dough rolls in a greased 9×13 pan.

 Step 10: Take the rolls out of the oven and preheat the oven to 350º F. Remove the plastic wrap before baking!
-Bake the rolls for 30 minutes at 350º F. Note that the actual baking time will vary on how large and thick your cinnamon rolls were cut.
+Bake the rolls for 30 minutes at 350º F. The actual baking time will vary depending on how large and thick your cinnamon rolls were cut.

 Step 11: Mix up the cinnamon icing and spread it onto the warm rolls.

-You may also want to make a batch of these Gluten Free Gingerbread Cinnamon Rolls.
+You may also want to make a batch of these Gluten Free Gingerbread Cinnamon Rolls or these Gluten Free Cranberry Rolls.

 Recipe FAQ:

-You can easily make these cinnamon rolls ahead by making the dough and then refrigerating it until the next day.
+You can easily make these cinnamon rolls ahead of time by making the dough and then refrigerating it until the next day.

 Yes!
 You can freeze these cinnamon rolls.
 See storage below for specific directions.